mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/lang``
         Track language as identified by the file.
 Not always available.

+    ``track-list/N/channels``
+        For audio tracks, the number of audio channels in the audio stream.
+        Not always accurate.
+Not always available.

     ``track-list/N/albumart``
         ``yes`` if this is a video track that consists of a single picture, ``no`` or unavailable otherwise.
 This is used for video tracks that are